bsalgadoa/Foobar_WithGoogle/README.md

  There are 5 levels in total[^note] to complete and so far I've solved Level 1 and challenge 1 of Level 2.
  Once you request a challenge, the clock starts ticking and you're in for a ride!

-I don't know where this will take me, but this is freakin' awesome!!
+I don't know where this will take me and I have no illusions here.
+I'm not a genius and probably wont be at their desired level but so what?
+This is freakin' awesome anyway!!

 I'm very excited with the challenge itself, but also very happy and proud of what I've accomplished.
 I can look back and humbly say that (so far) I've solved 2 challenges of Google and damn, that feels good :)

 >*Level 1 status*
 > <img width="1552" alt="Screenshot 2022-07-07 at 12 02 05" src="https://user-images.githubusercontent.com/102381147/177758750-d9b3dac0-cb68-4175-8b8e-7ec0eea3a7c5.png">